Qaboos bin Said: Illness and death

-From 2014, Qaboos suffered from colon cancer, for which he received treatment.
-On 14 December 2019, he was reported to be terminal with a short time to live after his stay for medical treatment in UZ Leuven in Belgium and returned home because he wanted to die in his own country.
-He died on 10 January 2020 at the age of 79 at his personal residence, Bait Al-Baraka, just outside Muscat.
-The following day, the government declared three days of national mourning and said the country's flag would be flown at half-staff for a period of 40 days and the halt of official work in the public and private sectors for three days.
-Kuwait, Saudi Arabia, Qatar, United Arab Emirates, Bahrain, Lebanon, and Egypt all declared three days of mourning; India and Bangladesh declared one day of mourning.
-The United Kingdom lowered flags to half-mast as a sign of respect.
+Qaboos had suffered from colon cancer since 2014, for which he received treatment.
+On 14 December 2019, he was reported to be terminally ill from the disease after being admitted to the UZ Leuven hospital in Belgium, and opted to return home because he wanted to die in his own country.
+He died on 10 January 2020 at the age of 79.

+Following his death, the royal court declared three days of national mourning and halted all public and private official business for the same period, announcing the national flag would be flown at half-mast for a period of 40 days.
+Kuwait, Saudi Arabia, Qatar, the United Arab Emirates, Bahrain, Jordan, Lebanon, and Egypt all declared three days of mourning; India and Bangladesh declared one day of mourning.
+The United Kingdom lowered flags to half-mast as a sign of respect, and Prime Minister Boris Johnson described Qaboos as a "father of the nation", and "an exceptionally wise and respected leader" who "sought to improve the lives of the Omani people" and contributed to the country's development "into a stable and prosperous nation".